What we do

 We directly manage all aspects of conventional oil and gas activity, from seismic surveying, building sites, drilling exploration wells, testing and long-term production through to decommissioning and restoring sites to their former use.
 We comprise of a small core team and contract out many activities to specialist contractors, whilst maintaining overall control and responsibility for all operations.

-The first stage of the exploration for oil and gas is to understand the geology of the licence area.
+The first stage of the exploration for oil and gas is to understand the geology of the area.

-Seismic reflection surveys use a small explosive charge in a shallow borehole or a vibrator truck to generate a low-level seismic signal which penetrates deep into the earth.
+Seismic surveys use a small explosive charge in a shallow borehole or more usually a vibrator truck to generate a low-level seismic signal which penetrates deep into the earth.
 These seismic waves are reflected from different rock layers and a series of sensitive recorders called geophones record these reflections at the surface.

-Seismic surveys can be recorded along a single profile for example along a road (2D seismic) or cover a larger surface area to generate a volume of information (3D seismic).
+Seismic surveys can be recorded along a single profile, for example along a road (2D seismic), or cover a larger surface area to generate a volume of information (3D seismic).

 The information in seismic surveys is recorded by reference to the time it takes for a sound wave to be reflected back to the surface and must be converted into depth using well and rock velocity information.